 Trainer, Employee / Human Resources (HR) Salary (United Arab Emirates)

-The average salary for a Trainer, Employee / Human Resources (HR) is AED 71,400 per year.
-A skill in Training is associated with high pay for this job.
+A Trainer, Employee / Human Resources (HR) earns an average salary of AED 82,363 per year.
 People in this job generally don't have more than 10 years' experience.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |AED 34,975 - AED 283,829|

 Job Description for Trainer, Employee / Human Resources (HR)

 A employee/human resources (HR) trainer usually works with new employees in a company, educating them on the proper means of performing their job duties.
 They also may train existing employees who have been given new job responsibilities.
 The trainer normally works with a large number of hourly employees within their company who will need to learn to perform organization-specific job that they cannot be expected to have learned in prior experience or education.Read More...

 The trainer must have an expert knowledge of all systems and job tasks on which they’re training others, which is why many companies promote their trainers from within.
 The trainer must also be patient and understand the different means by which their trainees learn.
 They must be excellent verbal communicators, able to offer not only answers to questions, but the reasoning behind those answers.
 The trainer must be organized and able to ascertain that all required training steps have been thoroughly taught and retained by employees; in many cases, they administer examinations to assess this trainees' knowledge.
 Additionally, the trainer usually must deliver some form of preliminary evaluation to the HR department on the efficacy of the training.